-Strategy 9.1: Ensure that planned uses on public lands do not inappropriately impact the plan area.
+Strategy 6.1: Ensure that planned uses on public lands do not inappropriately impact the plan area.

-Action 9.1.1: The County Planning Division in coordination with the LCVA and relevant public agencies will dDevelop an accurate inventory of all public land uses and leases in and surrounding the planning area.
+Action 6.1.1: The County Planning Division, working in coordination with the LCVA and relevant public agencies, will maintain an accurate inventory of all public land uses and leases in and surrounding the planning area.
 This will include development of a reporting procedure whereby all parties can be informed as to current and planned uses of these public lands.

-Action 9.1.2 The LCVA will cCoordinate with the County Open Space, Trail and Parks program and the Planning Division to develop a public education program to help clearly identify boundaries between public and private properties in order to respect and protect private property from non-permitted public use.
+Action 6.1.2 The County Open Space, Trail and Parks program and the Planning Division will work with local residents to develop a public education program to help clearly identify boundaries between public and private properties in order to respect and protect private property from non-permitted public use.

-Action 9.1.3 The LCVA will fForm a representative committee of stakeholders to develop a community open space protection program.
+Action 6.1.3 The County working in coordination with LCVA will fForm a representative committee of stakeholders to develop a community open space protection program.

-Strategy 9.2: Maintain open space while accommodating new growth.
+Strategy 6.2: Maintain open space and limit new growth to development that is cognizant of edisting land use and oreserves historic viewsheds and community traditions.

-Action 9.2.1: The LCVA and the Planning Division will coordinate with relevant conservation organizations to dDevelop voluntary open space protection programs including but not limited to: clustered housing, land conservation programs, Transfer of Development Rights programs, conservation easements, purchase of development rights programs and community-based land trusts.
+Action 6.2.1: The Planning Division will coordinate with local residents and non-profits dDevelop voluntary open space protection programs including but not limited to: land conservation programs, Transfer of Development Rights programs, conservation easements, creating purchase of development rights programs to send development rights to other areas and community-based land trusts.

-Strategy 9.3: Plan for appropriate pedestrian and equestrian access aligned with exiting road networks that provide connections to community facilities and regional trails.
+Strategy 6.3: Plan for appropriate pedestrian and equestrian access aligned with exiting road networks that provide connections to community facilities and regional trails.

-Action 9.3.1 Identify pedestrian connections in conjunction with planning and programming of new community facilities.
+Action 6.3.1 LCVA and the Planning Division will work together to identify pedestrian connections in conjunction with planning and creation of new community facilities.

-Action 9.3.2 Identify roads in the plan area with appropriate right-of-waye R.O.W. that can accommodate a future trail network to avoid trail linkages across private property or in arroyos.
+Action 6.3.2 LCVA and the Planning Division will identify roads in the plan area with appropriate right-of-waye R.O.W. that can accommodate a future trail network to avoid trail linkages across private property or in arroyos.

-Action 9.3.4 Work with private land owners, the BLM and the State Land Office to develop voluntary use agreements, easements, or other arrangements for public use of these trails.
+Action 6.3.4 The Planning Division will work with private land owners, the BLM and the State Land Office to develop voluntary use agreements, easements, or other arrangements for public use of these trails.
 This will include working with all parties to help identify trailhead locations for existing trails.
 This will also include closure of all unauthorized trails and measures to educate the public to eliminate trespass on private properties.

-Action 9.3.5 Develop a voluntary notification process of all sales of open space properties identified in the above mentioned public land inventory.
+Action 6.3.5 Prior to sale or transfer of community open space the County will first approach the community and inform LCVA of any intent to sell or transfer.
+The County recognizes that the sale or transfer of lands in the planning areas designated as open space is inherently bad for the well-being of the community.
+The County shall not sell or transfer open spaces without providing public notice through publication in a newspaper of general circulation for three weeks prior to holding a public hearing, which shall include an opportunity for public comment before the County Commission.
 When possible, the community will negotiate a voluntary first right of refusal on sales or transfers in order that the lands may be purchased for protection and inclusion in community open spaces.
-This program will include exploring funding mechanisms to purchase the lands and maintain the lands, as well as the creation of a community-based legal entity that can purchase the land for common community use..
+The community may also create a programs or entities to pursue funding to purchase the lands and maintain the lands, for common community use..

-Action 9.3.6 Develop an accurate inventory of wildlife habitat areas in the Planning Area and develop a management and protection program with direct participation from local residents, property owners and business owners.
+Action 6.3.6 The Planning Division will develop an accurate inventory of wildlife habitat areas in the Planning Area and in coordination with LCVA, will develop a management and protection program with direct participation from local residents, property owners and business owners.